tribesonecommunity/discord-bots/README.md

 See the [command reference](./docs/BOT_COMMANDS.md) for the full set of commands you can use with the bot when installed.

+## Scripts
+See the [scripts reference](./docs/SCRIPTS.md) for more information on the scripts provided, separate from the main bot functionality.

 ## Development

 See [local dev docs](./docs/LOCAL_DEVELOPMENT.md) for info on how to develop and